For the Media

 Assistant Professor of Business Law

 Connolly’s research primarily focuses on issues of public and private regulation of land use and their relationship to housing affordability and urban redevelopment.
 He has written on First Amendment related to local government regulation as well as fair housing matters in local planning and zoning.
 His work on these topics has included filing a U.S. Supreme Court amicus curiae brief and serving as an expert witness in cases involving these and other land use topics.
-Prior to joining Michigan Ross, Professor Connolly spent over a decade in private law practice in Denver, Colorado, where he represented public- and private-sector clients in zoning, planning, development entitlements, and other complex regulatory matters.
+Prior to Ross, Connolly spent over a decade in private law practice in Denver, where he represented public- and private-sector clients in zoning, planning, development entitlements, and other complex regulatory matters.

 Clinical Assistant Professor of Marketing

 Collins is a leader in the studies of brand strategy and consumer behavior, creating culturally contagious ideas that inspire people to take action.
 His strategies and creative contributions have led to the launch and success of Budweiser’s “Made In America” music festival, the Brooklyn Nets (Hello Brooklyn!), and State Farm’s “Cliff Paul” campaign – among others.
 In addition to teaching executive education marketing, Collins serves as the Chief Strategy Officer at Wieden+Kennedy New York.
-Collins holds a BSMES, BS, and MBA from the University of Michigan and a DBA from Temple University.

 Professor of Management & Organizations